 A specific issue here is that the distribution of allele frequencies is crucial to the outcome, but this is not investigated directly.
 In particular, it is not clear whether, under the chosen parameters, variation is due to rare alleles ("House of Cards"), rather than a continuum of common variants.
 At minimum, the simulation results need to be compared with the substantial body of theory on this question.

-We now show the site frequency spectrum in the ancestor in the supplementary materials (Fig. SX).
+In the original submission we presented the number of derived alleles, the mean frequency of derived alleles, and the distribution of allelic effect sizes in the ancestral standing genetic variation (Figure S1).
+To better characterize the ancestral standing genetic variation we now also show the site frequency spectrum (Fig. SX).
+Together these four plots give a great amount of information about the nature of the ancestral standing genetic variation assumed in our study.

 From this figure, it is clear that allele frequencies are more akin to a continuum of alleles (Gaussian, rather than house of cards).
 We briefly describe this result as it relates to the emergent segregation variance and discuss Turelli, Kingman, and Slatkin & Lande.
 NEEDS WORK

 Barton (1989) derives results for the rate of speciation under stabilising selection towards a common optimum.
 That was for a two-allele model, but results may be similar if the simulations here are in the rare allele ("HoC") regime (which is not clear).
 This needs some discussion, and ideally, quantitative comparison.